latex3/tagging-project/documentation/wtpdf/larger-example.md

 ## Demonstration

-Simply click the “Generate Tagged PDF” button below the following example code, or edit the example before generating a PDF.
+Simply click the “Generate Tagged PDF” button below the following example code, or edit the [example document](example-doc) before generating a PDF.
 Please keep your example relatively small to avoid overburdening the free service we’re providing here.
-If you prefer a smaller demonstration file, that’s available.
+If you prefer a smaller demonstration file, [that’s available](small-example).

 ### Generate a PDF that represents MathML via structure elements